drewdeponte/sublime_guard/README.markdown

 You can Hide and Show this output pane at any time using the "Hide Guard Output" and "Show Guard Output" commands.

-Beyond that above the "Run all Tests", "Reload Guard", and "Pause" commands are a few of my favorite.
+Beyond the above the "Run all Tests", "Reload Guard", and "Pause" commands are a few of my favorite.
 The "Run all Tests" command will simply request that Guard run all of the tests.
 The "Reload Guard" command is useful if you have changed some Rails config initializers or something that requires reloading.
 The "Pause" command is primarily useful when you are going checkout a different branch, rebase, etc. It will